 Key facts about the Nobel Prize.
 Curiosities and records of the Nobel Prizes The Nobel Prize is not a woman’s business

-Among the award rules Nobel Prizes there is a condition that all prizes, except for the peace prize, can be awarded to one person only once.
-Nevertheless, four Nobel laureates are known who received the prize twice: this is Maria Sklodowska-Curie (pictured; in physics - in 1903, in chemistry - in 1911), Linus Pauling (in chemistry - in 1954, the Peace Prize - in 1962), John Bardeen (in physics in 1956 and 1972) and Frederick Sanger (in chemistry in 1958 and 1980).
-There has only been one three-time winner in the history of the Nobel Prize - International Committee Red Cross, which received the Peace Prize (this prize is the only one that allows the nomination of not only individuals, but also organizations) in 1917, 1944 and 1963.
+Among the award rules Nobel Prizes There is a condition that all prizes, except the Peace Prize, can be awarded to one person only once.
+Nevertheless, four Nobel laureates are known who received the prize twice: Marie Sklodowska-Curie (pictured; in physics - in 1903, in chemistry - in 1911), Linus Pauling (in chemistry - in 1954, peace prize - in 1962), John Bardeen (in physics - in 1956 and 1972) and Frederick Sanger (in chemistry - in 1958 and 1980).
+There has only been one three-time Nobel Prize winner - International Committee Red Cross, who received the Peace Prize (this prize is the only one that allows the nomination of not only individuals, but also organizations) in 1917, 1944 and 1963.

 Laureates posthumously

-In 1974, the Nobel Foundation introduced a rule that the Nobel Prize was not awarded posthumously.
-Before that, there were only two cases of posthumous awarding of the prize: in 1931 - to Erik Karlfeldt (for literature), and in 1961 - to Dag Hammarskjöld (peace prize).
-After the introduction of the rule, it was violated only once, and then by a tragic coincidence.
-In 2011, the Physiology or Medicine Prize was awarded to Ralph Steinman (pictured), but he died of cancer a few hours before the announcement of the Nobel Committee's decision.
+In 1974, the Nobel Foundation introduced a rule that the Nobel Prize should not be awarded posthumously.
+Before this, there were only two cases of posthumous award of the prize: in 1931 - to Erik Karlfeldt (for literature), and in 1961 - to Dag Hammarskjöld (peace prize).
+After the rule was introduced, it was violated only once, and then due to a tragic coincidence.
+In 2011, the Prize in Physiology or Medicine was awarded to Ralph Steinman (pictured), but he died of cancer a few hours before the decision of the Nobel Committee was announced.

 Nobel economy

-AT this year the cash portion of the Nobel Prize is $1.1 million.
+IN this year The size of the monetary part of the Nobel Prize is $1.1 million.
 The amount was reduced by 20% in June 2012 in order to save money.
-As the Nobel Foundation argued for this step, the innovation will help to avoid a reduction in the organization's capital in the long term, because capital management should be carried out in such a way that "the prize could be awarded indefinitely."
+As the Nobel Foundation argued for this step, the innovation will help avoid reducing the organization’s capital in the long term, because capital management should be carried out in such a way that “the prize can be awarded indefinitely.”

 Nobel cache

-In the entire history of the Nobel Prize, only one case has been recorded when the winners received the same Nobel medals twice for the same discovery.
-German physicists Max von Laue (1915 laureate) and James Frank (1925 laureate) after the ban on Nobel Prizes introduced in Nazi Germany in 1936, handed over their medals for preservation to Niels Bohr, who led the institute in Copenhagen.
-In 1940, when the Reich occupied Denmark, Hungarian György de Hevesy (pictured), fearing that the medals might be confiscated, dissolved them in aqua regia (a mixture of concentrated nitrogen and hydrochloric acid), and after his release he isolated the gold from the stored solution of chloroauric acid and transferred it to the Royal Swedish Academy.
+In the entire history of the Nobel Prize, there has only been one recorded case where laureates received the same Nobel medals twice for the same discovery.
+German physicists Max von Laue (1915 laureate) and James Frank (1925 laureate), after the ban on receiving Nobel Prizes introduced in 1936 in Nazi Germany, handed over their medals for preservation to Niels Bohr, who headed the institute in Copenhagen.
+In 1940, when the Reich occupied Denmark, an employee of the institute, the Hungarian Gyorgy de Hevesy (pictured), fearing that the medals might be confiscated, dissolved them in “regia vodka” (a mixture of concentrated nitrogen and hydrochloric acid), and after his release he isolated gold from the stored solution of chlorauric acid and transferred it to the Royal Swedish Academy.
 There, Nobel medals were again made from it, which were returned to the laureates.
-By the way, György de Hevesy himself was awarded the Nobel Prize in Chemistry in 1944.
+By the way, Gyorgy de Hevesy himself was awarded the Nobel Prize in Chemistry in 1944.

-Italian neuroscientist Rita Levi-Montalcini (pictured) is a long-lived Nobel laureate and the oldest of them: this year she turned 103 years old.
-She was awarded the Physiology or Medicine Prize in 1986, when she celebrated her 77th birthday.
-The oldest laureate at the time of the award was 90-year-old American Leonid Gurvich (Economics Prize - 2007), and the youngest was 25-year-old Australian William Lawrence Bragg (Physics Prize - 1915), who became a laureate together with his father William Henry Bragg.
+Italian neuroscientist Rita Levi-Montalcini (pictured) is the longest-living Nobel laureate and the oldest of them: she turned 103 this year.
+She was awarded the Prize in Physiology and Medicine in 1986, when she celebrated her 77th birthday.
+The oldest laureate at the time of the award was 90-year-old American Leonid Gurvich (Prize in Economics - 2007), and the youngest was 25-year-old Australian William Lawrence Bragg (Prize in Physics - 1915), who became a laureate along with his father William Henry Bragg.

-Most big number women laureates are among the winners of the Nobel Peace Prize (15 people) and the Literature Prize (11 people).
-However, the winners of the literary prize can boast that the first of them was awarded high rank 37 years earlier: in 1909 Nobel laureate in literature was the Swedish writer Selma Lagerlöf (pictured), and the first woman to win the Peace Prize was the American Emily Green Bolch in 1946.
+The most big number women laureates include the Nobel Peace Prize (15 people) and the Literature Prize (11 people).
+However, the winners of the literary prize can boast that the first of them was awarded high rank 37 years earlier: in 1909 Nobel laureate in literature was the Swedish writer Selma Lagerlöf (pictured), and the first female peace prize winner was the American Emily Green Balch in 1946.

-According to the rules of the Nobel Foundation, no more than three people for different works can receive an award in one area per year - or no more than three authors of one work.
-The first three were the Americans George Whipple, George Minot and William Murphy (pictured), who were awarded the Prize in Physiology or Medicine in 1934.
-And the last (for 2011) are the Americans Saul Pelmutter and Adam Reiss and the Australian Brian Schmidt (physics), as well as the Liberians Ellen Johnson-Sirleaf and Leima Gbowee and the Yemeni citizen Tawakul Karman (Nobel Peace Prize).
-If the prize is awarded to more than one person or for more than one work, it is divided proportionally: first - by the number of works, then - by the number of authors of each work.
-If two works are awarded the prize, one of which has two authors, then the author of the first will receive half the amount, and each of the authors of the second - only a quarter.
+According to the rules of the Nobel Foundation, no more than three people can receive a prize in one field for different works in a year - or no more than three authors of one work.
+The first three were Americans George Whipple, George Minot and William Murphy (pictured), awarded the Prize in Physiology or Medicine in 1934.
+And the last (as of 2011) are Americans Saul Pellmutter and Adam Reiss and Australian Brian Schmidt (physics), as well as Liberians Ellen Johnson Sirleaf and Leymah Gbowee and Yemeni citizen Tawakul Karman (Nobel Peace Prize).
+If the prize is awarded to more than one person or for more than one work, it is divided proportionally: first by the number of works, then by the number of authors of each work.
+If two works are awarded the prize, one of which has two authors, then the author of the first will receive half the amount, and each of the authors of the second will receive only a quarter.

 Nobel passes

-The rules for awarding the Nobel Prize do not require that it be awarded every year without fail: by decision of the Nobel Committee, if there are no worthy works among those claiming a high award, the prize may not be awarded.
-In this case, its monetary equivalent is transferred to the Nobel Foundation in whole or in part - in the latter case, from one third to two thirds of the amount can be transferred to the special fund of the profile section.
-During the three war years - in 1940, 1941 and 1942 - Nobel Prizes were not awarded at all.
-Given this gap, the Nobel Peace Prize was most often (18 times) not awarded, the prize in physiology or medicine - nine times, in chemistry - eight times, in literature - seven times, in physics - six times, and in the awarding of the prize in economics, introduced only in 1969, there was not a single pass.
+The rules for awarding the Nobel Prize do not necessarily require it to be awarded every year: according to the decision of the Nobel Committee, if there is no worthy work among those vying for a high award, the prize may not be awarded.
+In this case, its monetary equivalent is transferred to the Nobel Foundation in whole or in part - in the latter case, from a third to two thirds of the amount can be transferred to the special fund of the profile section.
+During three war years - in 1940, 1941 and 1942 - Nobel Prizes were awarded at all.
+Taking into account this omission, the Nobel Peace Prize was most often not awarded (18 times), the Prize in Physiology and Medicine - nine times, in Chemistry - eight times, in Literature - seven times, in Physics - six times, and in the award of the Prize in Economics, introduced only in 1969, there was not a single pass.

 Nobel transformation